NCSU-Libraries/bdap/README.md

 5. In terminal, cd to that directory
 6. run `docker build -t focal:bdap .`
 7. Wait for image to build
-8. When ready to use, open docker-compose.yml
+8. When ready to use, open docker-compose.yml and update paths
-9. In termninal run `id` to get your id number; update user name, ID, and paths in compose file
 10. In terminal, in directory containing files run `docker-compose up -d`
 11. When returned to prompt, run `docker-compose exec bdap bash`
 12. When done, in same directory, run `docker-compose stop`